 School Board

-• Take part in formulating codes of conduct and uniform for students.
+• Assisting in the development of student codes of conduct and uniform policy

 School Board Members